raesene/www.mccune.org.uk/_posts/2024-04-11-You can only secure what you can see - How observability empowers security.md

 ---
-title: You can only secure what you can see: How observability empowers security
+title: You can only secure what you can see - How observability empowers security
 type: post
 category: talks
 ---